imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics.md

 - The technical details of an Ethereum Wallet

-- The process of generating a wallet, using a Bip39 seedphrase and a passphrase
+- The process of generating a wallet (or Ethereum accounts), using a Bip39 seedphrase and a passphrase

 - How to use the Ian Coleman's Bip39 Tool to "recover" access to a wallet